Medceptional/Medceptional/README.md

 A furry and fox therian :D
 Techtoker :P
  I know HTML, Batch, Some lua and a little css.
-I like organistation
+I like organisation
-very stubborn :c
+Socials:
+@Medceptional - discord